Atlantic Lacrosse Conference: History

 At the end of the 2020 season, the MCLA Board of Directors announced that they voted to split the SouthEastern Lacrosse Conference (SELC), resulting in the founding of a new conference, which would become the Atlantic Lacrosse Conference.
 Its founding members were Clemson, East Carolina, George Washington, Liberty, North Carolina State, Tennessee, Virginia Tech and West Virginia.

 At the end of the 2021 season, the ALC announced its intentions to expand and create a division 2 component to the conference.
 The founding division 2 teams were Appalachian State, Coastal Carolina, Elon, UNC-Charlotte, UNC-Wilmington and Wake Forest, all of which moved over from the SELC.
 It was also announced at that time that Pittsburgh and Temple had moved from the Continental Lacrosse Conference (CLC) to the ALC, joining its Division 1 teams.

 The 2023 season added three new division 2 teams, College of Charleston, The Citadel, and Davidson College, all whom moved over from the SELC.
+The 2024 season added the College of William & Mary, Longwood University, and a division-2 team for Virginia Tech.

 Teams

 Conference Champions

+Note: Bold text denotes MCLA National Champion.
+Italic text denotes MCLA National Champion runner-up.